new-hire-onboarding

 • Team Integration: Team meetings, brainstorming and team projects should be encouraged to new employees.
 Organize non-business activities like team lunches or online coffee breaks to build trust and friendship.

-5. Following the First Month: Sustaining Growth and Engagement.
+Following the First Month: Sustaining Growth and Engagement

-• Continuous Improvement: Open learning platforms, certification or cross-departmental projects.
-Call them to task to deliver career development goals that are aligned with the company goals.
+• Continuous Improvement: Utilizing open learning platforms, certifications, or cross-departmental initiatives.
+Challenge them to achieve career growth objectives that align with the company’s goals.

 Best Practices for New Hire Onboarding